 The eastern side of the center consists of beaches one after the other for about three kilometers.
 In between, there's only a marina dividing the beach clusters into two parts, which turn out to be quite different from each other.

 The beaches before the marina, as seen from the center, are Bačvice, Ovčice and Firule.
 Of these, and in all of Split, Bačvice and Firule are the only sandy beaches, and they have very shallow water.
-Ovčice in the middle consists of rocks.
+Ovčice in the middle consists of rocks and gravel.

 The beaches after the marina are very similar to each other.
-They consist of small rocks, and the water deepens fairly steeply.
+They consist of gravel, and the water deepens fairly steeply.
 On the other hand, these post-harbor beaches are more spacious and scenic.